5 Free Visual Schedule Templates (Plus How To Use Them)

 Who needs a visual schedule?

 Visual schedules are typically for kids who are autistic, have ADHD, have developmental delays, or who process visual information easier than auditory or written information.
-A visual schedule is a very specific accommodation and will typically be recommended for a student based on an MTSS or IEP team’s decision.
+A visual schedule is a very specific accommodation and will typically be recommended for a student based on an individual education plan (IEP) or Multi-tiered Systems of Supports (MTSS) meeting.

 ADVERTISEMENT